Fast and scalable quantum Monte Carlo simulations of electron-phonon models: Preconditioning

 and then determine $v=P^{-1}u$.
 This is advantageous if $MP^{-1}$ has a smaller condition number than $M$, and if $P^{-1}$ can be efficiently to applied to a vector.
 In practice, each iteration of preconditioned CG requires one matrix-vector multiplication using $M^{T}M$, and one using $(P^T P)^{-1}$~\cite{Saad03}.

 A good preconditioner frequently benefits from problem-specific insight.
-For the Holstein model we make use of the fact that the $\tau$-fluctuations in the phonon fields are damped due to the contribution to the total action $S$ from the bosonic action $S_{{\rm B}}$.
+For the Holstein model we make use of the fact that the $\tau$-fluctuations in the phonon fields are damped due to the contribution to the total action $S$ from the bosonic action $S_{{\rm B}}$ in the sampling weight $\exp(-S)$.
 It follows that the imaginary-time fluctuations of the block matrices $B_{\tau}$ should be relatively small.
-Inspired by this, we propose a preconditioner $P$ that retains the sparsity structure of $M$, but with fluctuations in $\tau$ effectively ``averaged out.''
+Inspired by this, we propose a preconditioner $P$ that retains the sparsity structure of $M$, Eq.~(\ref{eq:M_def}), but with fluctuations in $\tau$ effectively ``averaged out.''
 Specifically, we define

 where

 and $\bar{V}$ is defined to satisfy